 Presenter – Parsa Bakhtary

-Parsa Bakhtary, Games Product Analyst, Facebook explored the concept of customer life time value (LTV) in his talk “Predicting the Value of a Social Game Install”.
-In simple terms, it is the dollar value of a customer relationship to a company.
+Parsa Bakhtary, Games Product Analyst, Facebook explored the concept of customer lifetime value (LTV) in his talk “Predicting the Value of a Social Game Install”.
+In simple terms, it is the dollar value of a customer relationship with a company.
 In other words, it is the upper bound of the amount that could be spent to acquire new customers.
 Specifically, for free-to-download games with in-app purchases, LTV is the total expected revenue from an install.
 Social/mobile game LTV varies a lot by demographic factors such as country, age, and gender.
 The traditional LTV model for apps is based on average revenue per daily active user (ARPDAU), retention, and virality.
-There are various challenges with the traditional model, such as, the model relies heavily on forecasting (for ARPDAU and retention values).
+There are various challenges with the traditional model, such as the model relies heavily on forecasting (for ARPDAU and retention values).
 Also, the model is very tightly-coupled to the app, and thus, varies a lot for different apps.